 With growing impacts of climate change being experienced across the world, countries are increasingly making climate change adaptation a policy priority.
 Assessing progress in the implementation of national adaptation policies is a critical step in understanding how adaptation efforts contribute to strengthening climate resilience, and whether they do so effectively.
 The OECD is developing indicators, comparable across countries, to shed light on the progress countries are making in implementing their adaptation policies.

 Increased investment in adaptation will be a critical element in building resilience to the impacts of climate change.
 There is a crucial need to both align finance flows with climate-resilient development, as well as mobilising additional resources for necessary adaptation measures.
-Governments can achieve this by setting a clear strategic direction, strengthening the enabling environment and, in some cases, by targeting financial incentives.
-Risk-transfer instruments, such as climate risk insurance, play an important role in protecting private assets and activities from climate impacts.
+The OECD’s Climate Adaptation Investment Framework supports governments to achieve this by putting in place clear, credible and consistent policy frameworks.
+Key policy areas include: strategic planning, regulatory alignment, insurance and risk transfer, public finance and investment, sustainable finance, and support for private investment.

 International climate finance for adaptation has long lagged behind finance for mitigation.
 Over 2016-2021, only 25%, or USD 19 billion annually on average, of climate finance provided and mobilised by developed countries for actions in developing countries targeted adaptation.
 The 2021 Glasgow Climate Pact urges countries to increase the collective support for adaptation finance.
 The OECD produces regular analyses of progress made, based on a robust accounting framework that is consistent with the COP24 outcome agreed by all Parties to the Paris Agreement on funding sources and financial instruments.